hkeating27/Chat-Project/Networking_and_Logging/ChatServer/README.txt

 **Comments to Evaluators:**
 None of the command functions work.
+We are aware that fragments of messages sometimes add on quasi-randomly, and that this is due to the buffer not fully clearing.
+We halved the amount of extra messages using Array.Clear() in AwaitMessageAsync() in Networking, but some still remain.

 **Assignment Specific Topics:**